Installation

 import { paykit } from "@/lib/paykit";

-export const { GET, POST } = paykitHandler(paykit);import { createFileRoute } from "@tanstack/react-router";
+export const { GET, POST } = paykitHandler(paykit);Create client instance

 The client-side library helps you interact with the server.
 PayKit client sdk suitable for almost all modern frameworks, including React.